 For information on fellowship payments to medical residents and clinical fellows at Stanford hospitals (SHC/LPCH), refer to School of Medicine Expense Guidelines for Residents and Fellows (e.g., payment method, expense and payment types, tax implication).

 Monthly fellowship payments are entered into GFS with an NM-Payroll item type.
 Administrators must enter and fully approve payments four business days before the end of each month to ensure payment.
 For specific monthly deadlines, refer to Resource: Postdoc Fellowship Deadlines.
-For policy guidelines, refer to the GFS Policy Manual.
+For policy guidelines, refer to the GFS Policy Resources.

 Payroll administrators must substantiate fellowship payments to nonresident employees and permanent residents (green card holders).
 Payments are withheld until the following backup is verified by Payroll: